codehsbooks/apjava/Programming-with-Karel/while-loops-in-karel.md

 ## While Loop Practice Exercises

-<p>Consider the situation where we want Karel to move to a position without a ball. </p>
+Consider the situation where we want Karel to move to a position without a ball.

 ![](KarelWhileStartingArrows.png)